usccolumbia/tsdnn/README.md

 3. `ID.cif`: a [CIF](https://en.wikipedia.org/wiki/Crystallographic_Information_File) file that recodes the crystal structure, where `ID` is the unique `ID` for the crystal.

 (4.) `data_predict`: a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with two columns.
 The first column recodes a unique `ID` for each crystal, and the second column can be filled with alternating 1 and 0 (the second column is still needed).
-This is the file that will be used if you want to predict material properties with `predict.py`.
+This is the file that will be used if you want to classify materials with `predict.py`.

 The structure of the `root_dir` should be: